-Details on the EAA member benefits listed below can be found at www.eaa.org.
+Details on the EAA member benefits listed below can be found at EAA.org.

-- Sport Aviation Magazine-EAA's award-winning publication that covers all things aviation
+- EAA Sport Aviation® Magazine-EAA's award-winning publication that covers all things aviation

-- Discounted rates to EAA AirVenture Oshkosh, the World's Greatest Aviation Celebration
+- Discounted rates to EAA AirVenture Oshkosh, the World's Greatest Aviation Celebration®

 - EAA Advocacy-preserving the right to fly

-- EAA SportAir Workshops
+- EAA SportAir® Workshops

 - Local chapter membership

-- Access to Warbirds, IAC and Vintage aviation communities
+- Access to Warbirds, IACTM, and Vintage aviation communities

 - The shared knowledge of our members

 - Affinity benefits and discounts

+- Access to weekly webinars

-For a complete list of member benefits, visit www.eaa.org/memberbenefits
+For a complete list of member benefits, visit EAA.org/MemberBenefits.

-Membership in EAA Divisions
+Membership in EAA Affiliates

-EAA members are eligible to join one of the EAA Divisions:
+EAA members are eligible to join one of the EAA Affiliates:

-International Aerobatic Club
+International Aerobatic ClubTM